-Chapter 4 provides information about qualifications of technical reviewers, and users should identify the needed qualifications given the objectives, scope and type of the technical review.
-For example, a technical review of GHG impacts with the objective of demonstrating results to a donor will likely necessitate different qualifications from a review of sustainable development impacts for a domestic audience.
+Chapter 4 provides information about qualifications of technical reviewers.
+Users should identify the needed qualifications given the objectives, scope and type of the technical review.
+For example, a technical review of GHG impacts with the objective of demonstrating results to a donor is likely to require different qualifications from a review of sustainable